Here’s what you’ll get at the completion of your project:

 - Editorial Summary — an overview of the project, highlighting the strong points of your manuscript and summarizing other recommendations

 - Complete Manuscript with Markup and Comments — allows you to evaluate each recommended change and selectively accept or reject it

 - Clean Copy of Your Manuscript with all edits applied and comments removed — often easier to read than the markup, allowing you to see the effect of the edits prior to making your final revisions

-- For copyediting projects, a style sheet that documents decisions for the author and for proofreaders or other editors who may work with the manuscript during publication
+- A style sheet that documents decisions for the author and for proofreaders or other editors who may work with the manuscript during publication